alex-strobel/DPP-LabManual/Manuals/Code-of-conduct/Code-of-Conduct.md

 ## We adhere to common principles when using language.

 These common principles include that everything said and written should be as accessible and inclusive as possible.
-Accessibility involves that we should always ask ourselvges whether others can understand what we want to convey.
+Accessibility involves that we should always ask ourselves whether others can understand (correctly) what we want to convey.
 When we write about *Git* and refer to some *repo*, we might already have lost some of our audience.
 I even lost a couple of first year students in my lecture when I used the words *aversive* and *appetitive*.
 Yet, to always express everything in detail may be annoying to others (e.g., when we explain what *aversive* and *appetitive* means).